salsalabs/classic_blasts_to_pdfs/README.md

 Go program to write PDFs for email blasts.
 If the blasts have URLs that contain `democracyinaction.org`, then those are changed to the correct hostname on `salsalabs.com` before being converted to PDFs.
 # Background
 Salsa used to have a domain named `democracyinaction.org`.
-That was turned down in favor of using  `salsalabs.com`.
+That domain was turned off in favor of using `salsalabs.com`.

 Clients that uploaded and used images and files when `democracyinaction.org` was alive still have email blasts that reference that domain.

-Salsa offsers a service that retrieves PDFs for completed email blasts.
+Salsa offers a service that retrieves PDFs for completed email blasts.
 This service breaks down if image and file URLs are located on
 `democracyinaction.org`.
 This app solves that problem by fixing those URLs before the HTML is converted to a PDF.

 ## Login credentials